Capitol rioter Evan Neumann applies for asylum in Belarus, says local media

 Belarusian border guards detained him on Aug.
 15, according to the state television report.
 The interview took place in the Belarusian city of Brest.

-Neumann said that he doesn’t believe he’s committed any crime.
+Neumann said he doesn’t believe he’s committed any crime.

 David L. Stern in Kyiv contributed to this report.